TotallyNotChase/intcode/README.md

   The leftmost value from `inps` is popped off from the sequence and used for the input

 If at any point, `inps` is an empty sequence during the input instruction (opcode 3) - the machine halts with an exception

-This behavior is helpful for day 7 part 2.
-Where you need to input 2 ints at first, and all the next inputs will simply be the previous output.
-All you have to do is give the 2 input list as the second argument to `constructMachine`, and run the machine.
-Once the 2 inputs are exhausted, it'll start pulling from the outputs and keep going until it halts.

 ```hs
 -- Make an intcode machine that takes 1 as its input in its first encounter with opcode 3 (input op)
 constructMachine [3, 12, 6, 12, 15, 1, 13, 14, 13, 4, 13, 99, -1, 0, 1, 9] [1]